White Puerto Ricans: Definition in Puerto Rico

-European influence
+European settlement

 Spain

 Puerto Rico was a Spanish Overseas Province for nearly 400 years.
 The bulk of Puerto Ricans' European ancestry is from Spain.
 In 1899, one year after the United States invaded and took control of the island, 61.8% of people were identified as White.
 In the 2020 United States Census the total of Puerto Ricans that identified as White was 17.1%.

 The European heritage of Puerto Ricans comes primarily from one source: Spaniards (including Canarians, Catalans, Castilians, Galicians, Asturians, and Andalusians) and Basques.
 Though, the Canary Islands of Spain has had the most influence on Puerto Rico, and is where most Puerto Ricans can trace their ancestry.
 It is estimated up to 82% of Puerto Ricans are partially descended from people from the southern regions of Spain, Andalusia and the Canary Islands.

-Canary Islander influence
+Canary Islanders

 The first wave of Canarian migration to Puerto Rico seems to be in 1695, followed by others in 1714, 1720, 1731, and 1797.
 The number of Canarians that immigrated to Puerto Rico in the first three centuries of Iberian rule is not known to any degree of precision.
 However, Dr. Estela Cifré de Loubriel and other scholars of the Canarian migration to America, such as Dr. Manuel González Hernández of the University of La Laguna, Tenerife, agree that they formed the bulk of the jíbaro, or white peasant stock, of the mountainous interior of the island.

 The Isleños increased their commercial traffic and immigration to the two remaining Spanish colonies in America, Puerto Rico and Cuba.
 Even after the Spanish–American War of 1898, Canarian immigration to the Americas continued.
 Successive waves of Canarian immigration continued to arrive in Puerto Rico, where entire villages were founded by relocated islanders.

 In the 1860s, Canarian immigration to America took place at the rate of over 2,000 per year, at a time when the total island population was 237,036.
 In the two-year period 1885–1886, more than 4,500 Canarians emigrated to Spanish possessions, with only 150 to Puerto Rico.
 Between 1891 and 1895 Canarian immigrants to Puerto Rico numbered 600.
 These are official figures; if illegal or concealed emigration is taken into account, the numbers may be much larger.

 The Canarian cultural influence in Puerto Rico is one of the most important components in that many villages were founded by these immigrants, starting in 1493 until 1890 and beyond.
 Many Spaniards, especially Canarians, chose Puerto Rico because of its Hispanic ties and relative proximity in comparison with other former Spanish colonies.
 They searched for security and stability in an environment similar to that of the Canary Islands and Puerto Rico was the most suitable.
 This began as a temporary exile which became a permanent relocation and the last significant wave of Spanish or European migration to Puerto Rico.